 We divided roles among ourselves, Liz and Marcus’ wife did most of the spotting and counting, Marcus did the driving while I did the recording.

-There were some times when we could see animals from far , only for them to cross over to the other block thus escaping our records.
-Some positioned themselves in between the blocks making us to wait for them to make a move so that we can know whether it belonged to our block or not.
+There were some times when we could see animals from far, only for them to cross over to the other block thus escaping our records.
+Some positioned themselves in between the blocks making us wait for them to make a move so that we can know whether it belonged to our block or not.
 Patience is something you get to grow once you start spending more time in the wilderness if you want to really enjoy and appreciate each minute there.

 At 11:33 am, we had covered all the corners and counted all the wildlife in our allocated block.
 We closed our recodings and fully emerged ourselves to enjoy the wildlife.
-We moved around the park for a game drive enjoy whatever was not on our block.
+We moved around the park for a game drive to enjoy whatever was not on our block.
 We found ourselves near the SGR that is being built and meant to pass through the park.
 The wildlife warriors are still fighting for it not to pass through the park for the good of wildlife.
-I really hope the wildlife warriors succeed in this.
+I hope the wildlife warriors succeed in this.
 Nairobi National Park is located within the capital city of Kenya, Nairobi and these are some of the threats facing it.

 After all the fun, it was time to leave the park and head home.